 If the user desires to write a special formatting program, the FORMAT program will provide an understanding of the general procedure.
-In short, every track must be formatted and then every sector must be checked to insure correct formatting.
+In short, every sector Track must be written and then every sector must be checked to insure correct formatting.